 Depending on airplane and destination there are limits concerning dimensions and gross weight of the individual package.
 With larger packages, it may be a matter of a few centimetres if the goods will find space on the aircraft.
 This depends mainly on the height of the package, but its width and length are also determining factors for loading onto certain types of aircraft.

 e-Air Waybill (e-AWB) benefits:

 With the e-AWB, there is no longer a need to print, handle or archive paper AWBs. e-AWB brings accuracy, confidentiality and efficiency.
-It helps reducing operational costs and speeding-up the delivery of air freight shipments - for example, there will no longer be delays due to the paper AWB being misplaced or lost.
+It helps to reduce operational costs and speeding up the delivery of air freight shipments - for example, there will no longer be delays due to the paper AWB being misplaced or lost.

 The new IATA Multilateral e-AWB Agreement provides a single standard agreement that airlines and freight forwarders can sign once with IATA to enter into e-AWB agreements with all parties, without having to sign numerous bilateral agreements.